opencomputeproject/SAI/doc/sai-ptf/pcbb_test_plan.md

 ### Testing Objective <!-- omit in toc -->
-- decap_dscp_remap: This verifies on decapsulation, the DSCP inner field is preserved end-to-end and mapping to the expect dscp value base on the DSCP map.
+- decap_inner_dscp_preserve: This verifies on decapsulation, the DSCP inner field is preserved end-to-end and mapping to the expect dscp value base on the DSCP map.
 - decap_dscp_priority:  This verifies on decapsulation, the DSCP inner field is preserved end-to-end and mapping to the expect priority value base on the DSCP map.
 - decap_dscp_queue:  This verifies on decapsulation, the DSCP inner field is preserved end-to-end and mapping to the expect queue value base on the DSCP map.
 - decap_pfc_pause: This verifies the pfc frame generated as expected in decap.